PNUMLB/AptaTrans/README.md

 # AptaTrans Pipeline

 AptaTrans pipeline is a robust framework designed for the prediction and recommendation of Aptamer-Protein Interactions (API).
-Using self-supervised learning techniques, AptaTransPipeline effectively preprocesses, trains, and provides inference capabilities for aptamer and protein interactions.

 ## Overview
 - **Pre-training**: The pipeline pretrained AptaTrans's two encoders - one for aptamer ($encoder_{apta}$) and another for protein ($encoder_{prot}$).
 Pretraining tasks involve predicting masked tokens and secondary structures.